edj-boston/gulp-sqlite3/README.md

 npm install gulp-sqlite3
 ```

-Include the module in your `gulpfile.js`.
+Include the module at the top of your `gulpfile.js`.

 ```js
 gulpSqlite3 = require('gulp-sqlite3');